 “Procrastination is like a credit card: It’s a lot of fun until you get the bill.”
 Christopher Parker.
 These words by this English actor may sound like a comical quote but they carry so much weight and power.
 Simply put: Procrastination is putting off until tomorrow, what should be done today.

 I have tried to dig a bit deeper as to the reasons why people procrastinate and the two main reasons I found are: (1) People don’t want to undertake a certain task because it is not in their heart and they therefore think it’s too much of a bother or (2) People harbour a fear of failure.

 Whichever reason one may give, we must all agree that procrastination is a killer disease and it has killed very many dreams.

-It has a knacky way of lying to use that we are in charge of tomorrow.
+It has a knack of lying to use that we are in charge of tomorrow.
 It also mutilates the most precious, scarce and nonrecoverable resource called time.
 Those who allow procrastination into their lives end up frustrated, miserable and bitter.
-They blame everybody but themselves for the woes they go through in life.
+They blame everyone but themselves for the woes they go through in life.

 As it is with all diseases, there is always a vaccine, a form of treatment, an antidote or all the above.
 So the question we need to briefly answer is: what is the cure for procrastination?